hnryjmes/100-days-of-code/README.md

 1. DAY 27.
 Finishing off the web app, switching turns, random damage etc. Thinking about an even bigger web app for this weekend challenge! #100DaysOfCode

+1. DAY 28.
+Starting the weekend challenge.
+Who knew rock paper scissors would make such a good web development kata?
+Really gets you to think about separation of concerns, where to handle business logic etc. #100DaysOfCode

 1.